 The general siting and location of these facilities is directed to areas of high pedestrian movement, which in turn facilitates the ongoing primary use of such facilities within the district.

-This site has an existing Telstra payphone and will be replaced with a Smart City Payphone as part of the rollout process.
+This site has an existing Telstra payphone that will be replaced with a Smart City Payphone and relocated approximately 10 metres away as part of the rollout process.